directus/directus/docs/guides/extensions/operations-send-sms-twilio.md

 A list of options will appear (choose operation), and type a name for your extension (for example, `directus-operation-twilio-sms`).
 For this guide, select JavaScript.

-Now the boilerplate has been created, install the twilio package, and then open the directory in your code editor.
+Now the boilerplate has been created, install the Twilio library, and then open the directory in your code editor.

 ```
 cd directus-operation-twilio-sms